Margot's homer, catch highlight Rays' 4-2 win over Astros

 Recommended Video:

+With two outs in the second and runners on second and third, Margot tracked George Springer’s long foul ball to right field while shielding his face from the sun.
+He caught it as he tumbled over a padded railing atop a wall and landed on a walkway near the seats down the line at Petco Park.

-Margot popped up and held up his glove with the ball in it after a 102-foot sprint.
-That ended the inning, stranding two runners.
+Margot popped up, smiled and held up his glove with the ball in it after a 102-foot sprint.

+“Approaching it you don’t really realize how high it is but it gets a little lower once you go over the wall, so once I actually started to flip and realized it was a little bit further of a drop, that’s when I got a little scared," Margot said.

-Margot was an outfielder with the San Diego Padres from late in the 2016 season until being traded to Tampa Bay on Feb.
-8 for reliever Emilio Pagán.
+Margot played with the San Diego Padres from late in the 2016 season until being traded to Tampa Bay in the offseason.
+He played one game in right field in 2016 and the rest of his time in San Diego was spent in center.

+“To have the ability to know where you’re at, and kind of be able to say, ‘Forget it, I know I’m going to hit something but I’m going in,’ and still hang on to the ball, was really, really impressive,” manager Kevin Cash said.

+“He sold out,” winner Charlie Morton said.
+“Those guys are all in for each other and they put their bodies on the line.
+They’ve been doing that all year.
+That play was unbelievable.”

+Shortstop Willy Adames said Margot “was going with determination.
+He was going to do whatever it took to make that catch.
+It was an unbelievable play that he made on the right field line, putting himself in a dangerous place.
+I’m just happy for him, after that homer.
+It was amazing.
+I hope he continues to help the team win like that."

-Margot homered to straightaway center field on an 0-1 pitch from McCullers with two outs in the first.
-It followed a throwing error by second baseman José Altuve from shallow right field on a grounder by Ji-Man Choi.
-The throw hit the ground before going in and out of first baseman Yuli Gurriel’s glove.
+Margot homered to straightaway center field on an 0-1 pitch from Lance McCullers Jr. with two outs in the first.
+It followed the first of two errors by second baseman José Altuve on a grounder to shallow right field by Ji-Man Choi.
+Altuve's throw hit the ground before going in and out of first baseman Yuli Gurriel’s glove.

 The play originally was ruled an error on Gurriel, but the official scorer later charged the error to Altuve.
 When Gurriel returned to the dugout, he slammed his glove onto the bench.

+“He's been put through the ringer along with other family members, but we've turned him into our family,” Cash said.
+“Everybody is really, really supportive of him and just so happy for what he's accomplished.”

+Morton improved to 4-0 with a 0.90 ERA in the last two postseasons.

-The Rays had to hold on through a tense ninth, when Nick Anderson twice loaded the bases.
-One run scored when Springer hit into a double play.
+Tampa Bay held on through a tense ninth, when Nick Anderson twice loaded the bases.
+One run scored when Springer hit a one-hopper to second baseman Brandon Lowe, who stepped on the base and started a double play.
 After walking Altuve and Michael Brantley on four pitches each, Anderson got Alex Bregman to fly out on the first pitch to center fielder Kevin Kiermaier, a step in front of the warning track.

-Game 3 in the best-of-7 series is Tuesday night, when the Rays will send Tyler Glasow against Houston’s José Urquidy.
+Game 3 is Tuesday night, when the Rays will send Ryan Yarbrough against Houston’s José Urquidy.
 Because this is a neutral site, the Rays, the top seed in the AL, were the home team in the first two games and Houston will bat last in Games 3 and 4, and Game 5, if necessary.

 McCullers retired 14 straight, nine by strikeout, before Mike Zunino hit a 454-foot homer into the back bullpen beyond the fence in left-center for a 4-1 lead in the seventh.
 It was his third this postseason.

-Houston’s Carlos Correa homered to the same spot off Pete Fairbanks with one out in the sixth.
-It was his fifth of the postseason.
+Houston’s Carlos Correa homered to nearly the same spot off Pete Fairbanks with one out in the sixth, his fifth of the postseason.

 The Astros are in the ALCS for the fourth straight year and are trying to get to the World Series for the third time in that span.
-The Rays are halfway to their second Fall Classic.
+The Rays have been to one Fall Classic.
 They lost to Philadelphia in 2008.

 Morton, who signed with Tampa Bay before the 2019 season, allowed five hits in five shutout innings.
 He struck out five and walked one.